 The Connecticut Energy Assistance Program (CEAP) is now open at community action agency sites around the state.
-To schedule an appointment, please call your local community action agency at the phone number provided below.
+To schedule an appointment, please follow this link to find the Community Action Agency in your area.
 You can also contact 2-1-1- United Way or the DSS Office of Community Services at 1-800-842-1132 for contact information on the intake site closest to where you reside.

 The Connecticut Energy Assistance Program is designed to help offset the winter heating costs of Connecticut's lower income households, specifically those households whose incomes fall at or below 60 percent of the state median income.